SUBMISSIONS OPEN

 ABOUT THE PROGRAM

 Writers, filmmakers, and creators were invited to submit a feature film or original pilot script for consideration by uploading it to The Black List website and opting in for consideration.
-To ensure that the diversity of our community is reflected in the list, we've recruited a large and eclectic group of writers, directors, actors, producers, executives, agents, and managers to review and evaluate the submissions.
-The Selection Committee will be a mix of community juggernauts, industry veterans, and early-to-mid-career artists and executives.
+To ensure that the diversity of our community is reflected in the list, we recruited a large and eclectic group of writers, directors, actors, producers, executives, agents, and managers to review and evaluate the submissions.
+The Selection Committee is a mix of community juggernauts, industry veterans, and early-to-mid-career artists and executives.
 Each script will be evaluated on originality, character development, dialogue, pacing, structure, theme, market potential, and quality of representation.

 REQUIREMENTS: